Create a free Garmin map: for cycling, mountain biking, and hiking

 which has changed the rendering.
 Now we want the nice colour on the Garmin that Minko uses.
 For this we need the files in the Styles folder.
 Download these files from Minko's site and zip them up (on Linux the directory option of mkgmap does not appear to work):

 One benefit of the Garmin is that it can show contours.
 Ideal for cycling and hiking.
 An exciting free database comes from the Space Shuttle project (!).
-We can use that with the open streetmap!
-The tool Srtm2Osm.exe requires .NET (Windows) or mono (Linux) and can be found here
+We can use that contour data with the open streetmap!
+The tool Srtm2Osm.exe requires .NET (Windows) or mono (Linux) and can be found here.

 saves to srtm.osm.
 Now we can combine the maps: